So, you’ve booked the date and you’ve started counting down the days to your long awaited breast augmentation.

 Enjoy this time communicating and opening up to this new person in your life.
 Hopefully they’ll get excited with you about what’s ahead and be a great source of support to help you through your recovery.

-If you decide to tell the person you’re dating about your breast implant surgery you have to be prepared for the possibility that their reaction may not be the all-embracing acceptance you are hoping for.
+If you decide to tell the person you’re dating about your breast augmentation you have to be prepared for the possibility that their reaction may not be the all-embracing acceptance you are hoping for.

 Yes, there are some people who are very anti cosmetic surgery.
 If the person you’re dating turns out to be one of these then they’re not going to give you the support you need through the next step in your journey.

 For many of us the decision we’ve made to get breast implants has been a long, considered process and it’s one you should be able to stand by proudly.